This functionality is available only for ArcGIS feature layers or layers created using Power BI data.

 Maps can display large amounts of geographic data in layers that generally overlap.
 The way you draw the layers helps to describe and identify features.
 Sometimes, however, you need more than a particular symbol or color to convey what you want to say with your map.
 This is when labeling features can help.
-Labels are short pieces of text that describe the features in a layer and help your audience understand them.
+Labels are short pieces of text that describe features in a layer and help your audience understand the features.
 The text for a label is derived from the layer attributes; select the attribute you want to show—for example, the name or type of feature.

-When you enable labels on a layer, ArcGIS for Office automatically places labels on the map on or near the features they describe.
+When you enable labels on a layer, ArcGIS for Power BI automatically places labels on the map on or near the features they describe.
 You can control the text size, color, and style to help differentiate labels from different layers.
 You can also specify the zoom levels at which the labels are visible on the map.

 To enable labels on a layer, do the following: